Sebastian-Zgheyb/CryptoBot/log.md

 That's why it never makes profit.
 Now that I know my bot can sell and buy properly, I'm going to experiment using actual figures.

+Log number: 5
+Date and time: 28th Jan, 8pm

+There is still plenty to add to the bot.

+I had thoughts about creating a DCA bot, which could be a fun project for sure, but it would be simpler than this project, so I think I will learn more trying to create something more complex like I am with this.

+It's hard to test with wanting a 3% price differnece between the last two 10 minute candles - it is a bit unrealistic.

+For now, I'm going to do a test run with a different configuration (here's a reminder for me to make a config file too!)

+Test run will go from 8-9pm.
+Leetcode medium in the meantime 'smiley face'.

+I also made the account id an environment variable.